External Service Providers

 Monitoring & Alerting (Infrastructure)

 Not to be confused with Telemetry.
 These tools monitor the servers and infrastructure — CPU, memory, connection pools, request latency, uptime.
-Telemetry monitors the product and users — video performance, audit trails, analytics events, compliance data.
+Telemetry monitors the product — patient exercise engagement and pose-tracking data.
 They are complementary layers:

 What You Need By Phase